-Take physical actions when their control center gives instructions, usually due to changes identified by sensors.
+Take physical actions when their control centre gives instructions, usually due to changes identified by sensors.

 Detect changes in their environment and create electrical impulses to communicate.
-Sensors commonly detect environmental shifts like changes in temperature, chemicals, and physical position.
+Sensors commonly detect environmental shifts such as changes in temperature, chemicals and physical position.

 The IoT technology stack part 2: